 ESG reporting frameworks compared: GRI, TCFD, ISSB, ESRS

-GRI, TCFD, ISSB, ESRS, SASB — five acronyms, five different approaches to sustainability reporting.
+GRI (Global Reporting Initiative), TCFD (Task Force on Climate-related Financial Disclosures), ISSB (International Sustainability Standards Board), ESRS (European Sustainability Reporting Standards) and SASB (Sustainability Accounting Standards Board) are five acronyms with different roles in sustainability reporting.
 Navigating this landscape is one of the most common points of confusion for businesses preparing to report.
 This guide maps them clearly and explains which applies to you.

 Why are there so many frameworks?

 The proliferation of sustainability reporting frameworks reflects the fact that different stakeholder groups developed them for different purposes.
-Investors wanted financial materiality — what sustainability risks affect the bottom line.
-NGOs and standard-setters wanted impact materiality — what harm is your business doing?
+Investors wanted financial materiality: what sustainability risks affect the bottom line?
+NGOs (non-governmental organisations) and standard-setters wanted impact materiality: what harm is your business doing?
 Regulators wanted mandatory, comparable, auditable disclosure.
 Each group created its own framework, and the result was fragmentation.

 That fragmentation is beginning to resolve.
-The ISSB (established in 2021) is building a global investor-focused baseline.
-CSRD's ESRS are built partly on GRI and TCFD foundations.
-Convergence is happening — but it is not complete, and for now most large organisations need to navigate multiple frameworks simultaneously.
+The ISSB is building a global investor-focused baseline.
+CSRD (Corporate Sustainability Reporting Directive)'s ESRS are built partly on GRI and TCFD foundations.
+Convergence is happening, but it is not complete, and many large organisations still need to navigate multiple frameworks simultaneously.

 GRI: Global Reporting Initiative

 TCFD was established by the Financial Stability Board in 2015 and published its final recommendations in 2017.
-It takes a financial materiality perspective — focused specifically on how climate risks and opportunities affect a company's financial performance.
+It takes a financial materiality perspective focused specifically on how climate risks and opportunities affect a company's financial performance.
+Our standalone TCFD explained guide goes deeper into the UK reporting rules, four-pillar structure and move toward UK Sustainability Reporting Standards (UK SRS).

 TCFD uses a four-pillar structure: governance (who oversees climate risk?), strategy (how does climate affect your business model?), risk management (how do you identify and manage climate risk?), and metrics and targets (what do you measure and what are your goals?).

-TCFD-aligned disclosure is now mandatory for many UK companies under UK financial regulations, and forms the basis of the climate-related disclosure requirements in CSRD's ESRS E1.
+Disclosure aligned with TCFD is now mandatory for many UK companies under UK financial regulations, and forms the basis of the climate-related disclosure requirements in the ESRS climate standard.

 ISSB: International Sustainability Standards Board

 IFRS S2 is explicitly built on TCFD and incorporates TCFD's four-pillar structure.
 ISSB standards take a financial materiality perspective and are designed for capital markets disclosure.
-The UK government has announced plans for UK Sustainability Reporting Standards (UK SRS) based on ISSB standards.
+The UK government has developed UK Sustainability Reporting Standards (UK SRS) based on ISSB standards; our detailed guide to UK SRS and IFRS S2 climate disclosures explains how those standards affect reporting readiness.

 ESRS: European Sustainability Reporting Standards

 ESRS are the mandatory reporting standards under CSRD.
-They are the most comprehensive and demanding framework currently in operation, covering environmental, social, and governance topics under a double materiality framework — both financial and impact materiality.
+They are among the most comprehensive sustainability reporting standards currently in operation, covering environmental, social and governance topics under a double materiality framework that combines financial and impact materiality.

-ESRS ESRS 1 and 2 set general requirements; sector-specific ESRS are under development.
-ESRS E1 covers climate change and is closely aligned with TCFD.
+ESRS 1 and ESRS 2 set general requirements; sector-specific ESRS are under development.
+The ESRS climate standard covers climate change and is closely aligned with TCFD.
 ESRS has interoperability with GRI and the ISSB standards.

 SASB: Sustainability Accounting Standards Board

 SASB (now merged into the ISSB) published industry-specific sustainability accounting standards focused on financial materiality.
-SASB standards tell you which ESG topics are most financially material for 77 specific industries — useful for identifying what to prioritise in your ESG reporting.
+SASB standards tell you which ESG (environmental, social and governance) topics are most financially material for 77 specific industries - useful for identifying what to prioritise in your ESG reporting.

 Which frameworks does your business need?